 Frequently asked questions (FAQ)

-I think our concept is similar to Doctors Without borders but at a much smaller scale.
-This is good in the sense that we can go to more remote areas, we carry lot less overhead so the money donated has more of an impact.
-Also we don’t “Generate a need” by setting a huge hospital that will generate a big void once it leaves.
+We think SAMU’s concept is similar to Doctors Without Borders, but on a much smaller scale.
+One of the benefits is that we can go to more remote areas.
+Another is that our low overhead allows the money donated to have more of a direct impact.
+Also, we don’t “generate a need” by establishing a huge hospital that will create a void once the organization departs.

-UN Certification gives us recognition, in the sense that confirms that we provide Quality Humanitarian Aid.
-We are seen that in many disasters, countries are asking for a better organized help, many times they even ask everything to be centralized by the UN.
-And in those case only UN Certified NGO’s are allowed into the country.
+UN Certification gives us recognition by confirming that we provide Quality Humanitarian Aid.
+We have seen in many disasters that countries are asking for better organized help.
+Often they ask that everything be centralized by the UN.
+And in these cases, only UN Certified NGO’s are allowed into the country.

 UN Certification is only given to a limited number of organizations.